django-salesforce/django-salesforce/README.rst

 Primary Key
 -----------
-Primary keys are added to models only automatically, because SFDC doesn't allow to define custom primary key.
-The lowercase name of primary key `id` can be configured globally for the project in its settings by `SF_PK='id'`.
-The backward compatible name `Id` is useful only for old projects, though it will stay as the default variant until `django-salesforce>=0.5`.
+Primary keys are added to models automatically only, because SFDC doesn't allow to define a custom primary key.
+It is possible to configure the name of primary key by settings.py: `SF_PK='id'` or `SF_PK='Id'`.
+The lowercase name is the default name since version django-salesforce 0.5 and it is compatible with Django.
+The capitalized name `Id` is backward compatible with projects created for an old django-salesforce.

 Foreign Key Support
 -------------------